blasterinblack/sablelang/README.md

 ## What now?
 What next?

-If you have been keeping reading up to this point, I am happy to tell you that have already contributed to the Sable project! :) But if you want to take it a step further, you could:
+If you have been keeping reading up to this point, you have already contributed a bit to the Sable project! :) But if you want to take it a step further, you might want to:

 1) Think about contributing as developer
 2) Tell other people about the Sable project and that developers are welcome